-Is it low self esteem?
-How to recognize and come to terms when a poor self-concept is the root of your problems.
+Is it low self-esteem?
+Therapy in Philadelphia: How to recognize and come to terms with low self- esteem when a poor self-concept is the root of your problems.

 Everybody has bad days.
 You might have a run in with a coworker you don’t like, get poor feedback on a project or a bad grade on a test, have an argument at home, or get stuck in traffic.
 Sometimes, it seems to happen for no reason at all – there are days when you just wake up on the wrong side of the bed.
 Moods fluctuate between negative and positive from day to day depending on our experiences, and that’s normal.

 However, self-esteem is much more than just how you feel from day to day.
 Self-esteem is the relatively stable image and understanding that you have of yourself and self-worth.
 If you consistently spend more of your time in and emotionally negative area than out of it, it could be more than just a “slump” or a “phase.”
 It could be an indicator of low self-esteem.

 * A real problem: Often, adults are much too quick to dismiss the idea of low self-esteem.
 They think that encouraging self-esteem is a practice that should be used only with children, and that adults should be “tougher” and above needing this reassurance.
 However, by not acknowledging that low self-esteem is a very real issue for people of all ages, these individuals may be emotionally crippling themselves.
 Too often, society thinks of poor self-esteem only as the symptom of other mental and emotional problems – poor self-esteem is something that happens to those who suffer from anxiety, personality problems and eating disorders.
 The truth is that poor self-esteem may be the root cause of an individual’s social or emotional problems, not the other way around.
 Please note, that people with emotional problems, chronic illness or chronic pain, and people suffering from addiction frequently develop poor self-esteem.